-Clear aid have an aim to deliver the highest quality First Aid and and Medical training available.
-We do this through having what we consider to be the best instructors in the business.
+Clear aid aims to deliver the highest quality First Aid and Medical training available today.
+We do this by having what we consider to be some of the best instructors in the business.

 How do we validate this claim and what is your assurance that this is what you are getting?

-The content of our courses is written by our top instructors according to the leading UK and international advisory bodies.
-These are:
+Our industry-leading instructors write the content of our courses according to the leading UK and international advisory bodies.
+These include:

 - International Liaison Committee On Resuscitation